Ted Strickland: Elections

-Strickland successfully ran for Governor of Ohio in 2006, when Governor Bob Taft was term-limited and could not run for re-election.
-Strickland selected former Ohio attorney general and 1998 Democratic nominee for governor Lee Fisher as his running mate.
-He was sworn in as governor on January 8, 2007.
+Strickland ran for governor of Ohio in 2006, when incumbent Governor Bob Taft was term-limited and could not run for re-election.
 Strickland won the Democratic primary on May 2, 2006, with 80 percent of the vote.
+He selected former Ohio attorney general and 1998 Democratic nominee for governor Lee Fisher as his running mate.
 Strickland's endorsements included the Fraternal Order of Police and the Ohio Federation of Teachers.

 In September 2006, a group called Republicans for Strickland publicly announced their support for Strickland at a press conference.
 In the November general election, he was challenged by Republican secretary of state Ken Blackwell, Libertarian economist Bill Peirce and Green Party candidate Bob Fitrakis.
 He won the general election on November 7, 2006, by 961,174 votes.

-Governorship
+Strickland sought re-election as governor in 2010.
+Because Fisher was running for the U.S. Senate, Strickland chose former juvenile court judge Yvette McGee Brown as his running mate on January 19, 2010.
+Strickland faced Republican John Kasich and his running mate, Ohio state auditor Mary Taylor, in the general election.
+Kasich narrowly defeated Strickland by 77,127 votes.